uwetom/media-production-worksheets/wk18-more-vr/index.md

 ## User Interface

-A VR UI uses the same components as we use in other Unity project, the main difference is that you want to us canvas to be in **World space**.
+A VR UI uses the same components as we use in other Unity project, the main difference is that you want to use the XR canvas which is created in **World space**.

 - **Right click** in the Hierarchy and choose **XR > UI CANVAS**

 ![canvas](https://uwetom.github.io/media-production-worksheets/wk18-more-vr/images/ui_canvas.jpg)

--On the canvas component, scale the canvas down to 0.02.
+- On the canvas component, scale the canvas down to 0.02.

-Notice that the render mode is **World Space**
+Notice that the render mode is **World Space**, in theory, we could make this canvas a child of a grab

 ![canvas sale](https://uwetom.github.io/media-production-worksheets/wk18-more-vr/images/canvas_scale.jpg)